digipres/publications/ipres/ipres-2016/papers/towards-a-systematic-information-governance-maturity-assessment.md

   model making it even more valuable for all types of organization that deal with information governance.
 creators:
-- Proença, Diogo
+- Diogo Proença
-- Borbinha, José
+- José Borbinha
-- Vieira, Ricardo
+- Ricardo Vieira
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503178/download
 grand_parent: iPRES